fhiso/legacy-format/serialization-redux.md

 {.ednote} There is a problem with the above, where "`@@#x@@`", "`@@#x@`", "`@#x@@`", and "`@#x@`" will all decode as the same *payload*.
-The only solution to this that I have come up with yet involves moving the escapes and doubled-at-sign to the data model.
+The only solution to this that I have come up with involves moving the escapes to the data model.